dotdash32/E7-Final-Project-S18/README.md

 ### Graphs

-Historical Data is plotted on the Emissions Graph, with a line of Best Fit representing it (and the "no-action" continuing line that goes past
+Historical Data is plotted on the Emissions Graph, with the predictive line and flat line both coded in.

-2017).
-Also, the flat-line is plotted.
+Now, numbers of wedges can be selected in the "select wedges" tab and it will take the start years from 'strat.txt' and plot the wedges from then on.
+No color coding has been done as of yet.

 ```MATLAB